wp-plugins/threewp-broadcast/readme.txt

 3. Your user has write access to more than this blog
 4. The correct post type(s) have been selected

-= Orphans? =

-If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find orphans" function to find and link them.

-Find the post in the post overview and use the row action "find orphans".
-You will then be presented with a table of possible orphans on each blog.
-Select the blog and then choose "link orphans" to create the links.

-To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent.

-= Broadcast existing pages in bulk =

-Want to broadcast a bunch of existing pages at once?
-This function will be released after Broadcast 2.0.

-As of today, ticket 16031, http://core.trac.wordpress.org/ticket/16031 , is causing the problem.

-= Slugs =

-Changed slugs (post names) are not updated in the child posts.
-This is a bug in Wordpress.

 = WPAlchemy =

-If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field exceptions in the settings:
+If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field inclusions in the settings:

 	_bcc_

 = WPML Sitepress =